 This step depends entirely on the issue the customer has raised, but if possible, try to offer a solution to the problem.
 This could involve a refund, a revisit, or a discount on their next service — anything you can do to demonstrate that you’re committed to making up for this customer’s bad experience.

 “We’d like you to try us again on a much better day and have a 15% coupon to make up for your previous experience."

 Ask them if they’d be open to giving you another chance.
 This is a critical step that demonstrates your commitment to their satisfaction.

 “Is there any chance you’d be willing to give us another shot at delivering the quality we’re usually known for?”

 There are so many companies that like to ignore or argue against bad reviews.
 Don’t fall into this trap!
-Instead, approach them as an opportunity to connect and empathise with your customer, address any oversights or shortcomings in your business, and impress prospective customers who may see the exchange.
+Instead, approach them as an opportunity to connect and empathise with your customers, address any oversights or shortcomings in your business, and impress prospective customers who may read the exchange.

 Now that you’ve got the goods on handling negative reviews find out how to get more great reviews by downloading our guide on how to ethically explode your Google reviews.

 After all, the best way to prepare for negative reviews is to have an abundance of positive ones - making them a needle in a haystack.